ryparker/k8s-HoizontalPodAutoscaler-example/README.md

 - The HPA controller periodically queries the metrics API for the current CPU utilization of the pods in the deployment. - Default 15 seconds

-- The algorithm for scaling is:

-  desiredReplicas = ceil[currentReplicas * ( currentMetricValue / desiredMetricValue )]
+- The algorithm for scaling is: `desiredReplicas = ceil[currentReplicas * ( currentMetricValue / desiredMetricValue )]`

-  _The control plane skips any scaling action if the ratio is sufficiently close to 1.0 (within a globally-configurable tolerance, 0.1 by default)._
+  - The control plane skips any scaling action if the ratio is sufficiently close to 1.0 (within a globally-configurable tolerance, 0.1 by default)._

-  _All Pods with a deletion timestamp set (objects with a deletion timestamp are in the process of being shut down / removed) are ignored, and all failed Pods are discarded._
+  - All Pods with a deletion timestamp set (objects with a deletion timestamp are in the process of being shut down / removed) are ignored, and all failed Pods are discarded._

 ## :chart_with_upwards_trend: Defining metrics on resources

+- `targetAverageValue`
-`targetAverageValue` · `targetAverageUtilization`
+- `targetAverageUtilization`

-`averageUtilization` - Utilization is the ratio between the current usage of resource to the requested resources of the pod.
+- `averageUtilization` - Utilization is the ratio between the current usage of resource to the requested resources of the pod.

 ## :triangular_flag_on_post: HPA flags